intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_train.md

 When training on a server with dozens of CPU cores, it is often beneficial to use multiple training instances in a data-parallel fashion to make full use of the CPU cores.
 However, using PyTorch's DDP API is a little cumbersome and error-prone, and if not configured correctly, it will make the training even slow.

-You can just set the `num_processes` parameter in the `Trainer` constructor and BigDL-Nano will launch the specific number of processes to perform data-parallel training.
+You can just set the `num_processes` parameter in the `Trainer` or `TorchNano` constructor and BigDL-Nano will launch the specific number of processes to perform data-parallel training.
 Each process will be automatically pinned to a different subset of CPU cores to avoid conflict and maximize training throughput.

 ```eval_rst